mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/experimental_results.md

 All of the above commands come with options for customizing the textual representation of models.
 A more detailed description of these options is available {ref}`here<arguments-probability-calibration-models>`.
 ```

-Calibration models are learned during training and depend on the training data. {ref}`train-test-split`, where only a single model is trained, result in a single file being created for each type of calibration model:
+Calibration models are learned during training and depend on the training data. {ref}`train-test splits<train-test-split>`, where only a single model is trained, result in a single file being created for each type of calibration model:

 - `marginal_probability_calibration_model_overall.csv`
 - `joint_probability_calibration_model_overall.csv`

-In contrast, a {ref}`cross-validation` produces multiple output files.
+In contrast, a {ref}`cross validation<cross-validation>` produces multiple output files.
 Each one corresponds to a calibration model learned on the training data for an individual fold.
 For example, the following files are created when using a 5-fold cross validation:

 - `marginal_probability_calibration_model_fold-1.csv`
 - `marginal_probability_calibration_model_fold-2.csv`